Tanauan, Leyte: Economy

-Local Industries and Crafts
+Local industries and crafts

-Tanauan is known for various locally made crafts which include bamboo craft, mat-weaving, bolos, brooms, hats, bricks, pottery, nipa shingles, and virgin coconut oil - most of which are made of local and indigenous materials.
-These trades have been the source of local pride, like the talented bricks and pottery makers of Barangay Canramos.
-Tanauan is also one of the best source of clays in the region.
-These trades are mainly promoted by the federation of Tanauan Women's Club with the support of the local government of Tanauan.
+Tanauan is known for various locally made crafts, which include bamboo-craft, mat-weaving, bolos, brooms, hats, bricks, pottery, nipa shingles, and virgin coconut oil—most of which are made of local and indigenous materials.
+These trades have been the source of local pride, as by the brick and pottery makers of Barangay Canramos.
+Tanauan is also one of the best sources of clay in the region.
+These trades are mainly promoted by the Tanauan Women's Club federation with the support of the municipal government.